-Located in the Lange Student Center, the Schwalbach Gallery features student and professional art exhibits throughout the year.
-Gallery hours are 10 am-5 pm, Monday-Friday, and all gallery events are free and open to the public.
+Located in the Lange Student Center, the Schwalbach Gallery features exhibitions by professional artists and students throughout the year.
+Gallery hours are 9 am-4 pm, Monday-Friday, and all gallery events are free and open to the public.

 About this Exhibition: